quarkus-qe/quarkus-openshift-test-suite/README.md

 Checks that the application can read configuration from a ConfigMap.
 The ConfigMap is obtained directly from the Kubernetes API server.

+### `config-secret/file-system`

+Checks that the application can read configuration from a Secret.
+The Secret is exposed by mounting it into the container file system.

+### `config-secret/api-server`

+Checks that the application can read configuration from a Secret.
+The Secret is obtained directly from the Kubernetes API server.

 ### `sql-db`

 Verifies that the application can connect to a SQL database and persist data using Hibernate ORM with Panache.